-- Discuss the activities planned for teachers (e.g. staff meetings, district meetings, professional development seminars).
-Decide together which the candidate will attend. - Invite the teacher candidate to help you set up your teaching environment (e.g. Google Classroom, website, other online space, and physical environment as appropriate). - Talk about your approach to classroom leadership and management.
-What are the norms you will be working to establish in your class during remote learning?
-How are these the same/different from in-person learning? - Talk about your teaching plans for the first few weeks.
+- Discuss the activities planned for teachers before the opening of school.
+Decide together which the candidate will attend. - Invite teacher candidate to help you set up your room. - Talk about your approach to classroom leadership and management.
+What are the norms you will be working to establish in your class during the first weeks? - Talk about your teaching plans for the first few weeks. - Together, outline appropriate and active roles for the candidate to take on, starting on the first day, and how candidate will receive support to be comfortable in those roles (i.e. working with individual students, taking role, pre- assessments). - Schedule a weekly meeting/planning time.